-- Contributions: This refers to the average monthly cash contributions given by any persons who are not members of the same household.
-It includes alimony or regular money allowance received by the divorcee.

-- Pension: This refers to the monthly payment received by the retired person under the Pensions Act.
+- Contributions: This refers to the average monthly cash contributions given by any persons who are not members of the same household, e.g. children, relatives and friends staying in another household.
+It includes alimony or regular money allowance received by the divorcee. - Pension: This refers to the monthly payment received by the retired person under the Pensions Act.
 Gratuity received on retirement in lump sum is excluded.

 - Social Welfare Grants: This refers to public assistance or regular allowances received by the household or person from the government or charitable organisations.
-It includes receipts during the survey month in cash or in kind.

-- Bursary, Scholarship and Fellowship: This refers to the average monthly grants from such awards received by students or persons for studying, training or research in educational institutions, training or research centres.

-- Payouts from Annuities, CPF Minimum Sum Scheme (MSS) and CPF Lifelong Income For the Elder (CPF LIFE): This refers to the annuities payments from private insurance schemes and banks, as well as regular payouts from CPF MSS and CPF LIFE.
-Lump sum withdrawals from CPF on reaching 55 years are excluded.

-- Regular Payment from Insurance Protection Policies: This refers to the regular (income loss) compensation payout due to critical illness, disability or other conditions covered by the insurance protection policy.
-Non-recurring insurance claims and payouts/cash-back from savings and endowment policies are excluded.

-- Government Transfers: This refers to regular government transfers only and includes the following in the relevant years
+It includes receipts during the survey month in cash or in kind. - Bursary, Scholarship and Fellowship: This refers to the average monthly grants from such awards received by students or persons for studying, training or research in educational institutions, training or research centres. - Payouts from Annuities, CPF Retirement Sum Scheme (RSS) and CPF Lifelong Income For the Elderly (CPF LIFE): This refers to the annuities payments from private insurance schemes and banks, as well as regular payouts from CPF RSS and CPF LIFE.
+Lump sum withdrawals from CPF on reaching 55 years are excluded. - Regular Payment from Insurance Protection Policies: This refers to the regular (income loss) compensation payout due to critical illness, disability or other conditions covered by the insurance protection policy.
+Non-recurring insurance claims and payouts/cash-back from savings and endowment policies are excluded. - Regular Government Transfers: This refers to government transfers given on a regular basis and not tied to any particular expenditure item, e.g. Workfare Income Supplement, Edusave Pupils Fund, Utilities rebates, GST Vouchers.

-- a) Workfare Income Supplement disbursements

-- b) Rebates on utilities

-- c) Edusave Pupils Fund

-- d) GST Vouchers in 2012/13

-Besides regular transfers, some government transfers are disbursed on an adhoc, irregular basis over a specific period or at specific life stages.
-Examples include Top-Ups to CPF and Medisave Accounts, Baby Bonus, Parenthood Tax Rebate, NS Bonus, Senior Citizen Bonus, CPF LIFE Deferment Bonus.
+Besides regular transfers, some government transfers are disbursed on an ad-hoc, irregular basis over a specific period or at specific life stages.
+Examples include Top-Ups to CPF and Medisave Accounts, Baby Bonus, National Service (NS) Bonus, Senior Citizen Bonus, CPF LIFE Deferment Bonus.
 Such irregular transfers are excluded from the households' income reported in the HES.

 Other transfers that lead to a direct reduction in expenditure incurred by households are reflected as lower expenditure reported by respondents in the HES and not reflected in income.
-Examples include rebates on Service and Conservancy charges (S&CC), centre-based infant and childcare subsidies, education subsidies, public rental subsidies, inpatient and outpatient subsidies, etc.
+Examples include rebates on Service and Conservancy Charges (S&CC), centre-based infant and childcare subsidies, education subsidies, public rental subsidies, subsidies under the Community Health Assist Scheme (CHAS) and inpatient and outpatient care subsidies under the Pioneer Generation Package.